Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Results of BBN

 \subsection{Constraint on the mass}

-Figure \ref{fig9} shows the primordial abundances as a function of $\delta m^2 \equiv m_{\nu_{\rm s}}^2 - m_{\nu_a}^2$ in the same condition of Fig.\,\ref{fig7}, where the parameters $\theta$ and $E_{\rm res}$ are adopted to be 0.01 radian and 0.01 GeV, respectively.
-The value of $\mathcal{E}$ is fixed by the lowest value of the 2 $\sigma$ and 4$\sigma$ allowed value derived for the case without the sterile neutrino.
-Because of $m_{\nu_a} \ll 1\,\mathrm{eV}$, we neglected the mass of the active neutrino.
+Figure \ref{fig9} shows the primordial abundances as a function of $\delta m^2 \equiv m_{\nu_{\rm s}}^2 - m_{\nu_a}^2$ in the same condition of Fig.\,\ref{fig7}, i.e., $\theta=0.01$ and $E_{\rm res} =0.01$ GeV.
+The value of $\mathcal{E}$ is fixed by the lowest values in the 2 $\sigma$ and 4$\sigma$ allowed regions for the case without the sterile neutrino.
+Assuming $m_{\nu_a} \ll 1\,\mathrm{eV}$, we neglected the mass of the active neutrino.
 Thus, $\delta m^2$ is approximately the same as the squared mass of the sterile neutrino.
 For $\delta m^2 \lesssim 10^{-9}\,\mathrm{GeV}{^2}$, there is no contribution of the sterile neutrino mass because the sterile neutrino is relativistic during the BBN epoch.
 If the sterile neutrino is relativistic in the BBN epoch, then the cosmic expansion rate does not depend on the mass of the sterile neutrino but only its number density.